TrueLayer/truelayer-dotnet/README.md

-The official [TrueLayer](https://truelayer.com) .NET library provides convenient access to TrueLayer APIs from applications built with .NET.
+The official [TrueLayer](https://truelayer.com) .NET client provides convenient access to TrueLayer APIs from applications built with .NET.

 The library currently supports .NET Standard 2.1, .NET 5.0 and .NET 6.0.